 -The overuse of an exclamation mark!

-- Things that feel erotic that aren’t meant to: the first stroke of (salted!) butter with a bone handle butter-knife, steam off the pour of a loose leaf tea, condensation on windows looking out onto a frosted lawn, the silence in an art gallery only interrupted by shuffles;
+- Things aren’t meant to be erotic, but feel it: the first stroke of (salted!) butter with a bone handle butter-knife, steam rising off a loose-leaf tea pour, condensation on windows looking out onto a frosted lawn, the silence in an art gallery interrupted only by breath and shuffles;

 - Lists.